d-kozak/home-control/README.md

 The main requirements were the following.

 ### Server
-- [x] Access to a real-time database
+- [x] Access to a Firebase real-time database
 - [x] Functional paradigm
 - [ ] Logs using AOP
     * NOT implemented, because I could not find any working way how to integrate Java 12, Gradle 5, Lombok and AspectJ.
-Spring is doing it somehow, so it should be possible, but none of the ways I tried was working.
+Spring is doing it somehow, so it should be possible, but none of the ways I tried worked for me.
 Therefore the logs are handled using Lombok's @Log.
 - [x] Register users using Firebase Auth
 - [x] Notifications using Firebase Cloud Messaging
 - [x] Logs visualizing server state